 These indoor plants are Non-Toxic to pets!
 Friend

-- Repot your Prayer Plant roughly every 12-18 months.
+- Repot your prayer plant roughly every 12-18 months.
 You’ll know it’s time to repot when roots poke through the drainage holes in the grow pot or appear above the soil line.
 If you are not dividing the plant, select a pot that is 1-2 inches larger than the existing pot.
-Calathea like their space and do not like to be root bound, so repotting can help promote new growth.
+Calathea like their space and does not like to be root-bound, so re-potting can help promote new growth.

-- If your Calathea houseplant is not going through the daily motions of the leaves folding up at night and lowering during the day, then make sure the plant is receiving the ideal conditions.
-Adjusting the amount of light, water, and humidity the plant receives can help get in back on tracking and going about its natural routine.
+- If your Calathea Maui Queen is not going through the daily motions of the leaves folding up at night and lowering during the day, then make sure the plant is receiving the ideal conditions.
+Adjusting the amount of light, water, and humidity the plant receives can help get it back on track and going about its natural routine.